fabricjs/fabricjs.com/posts/demos/_posts/2020-01-15-custom-controls-polygon.md

 title: Custom controls, polygon
 codepen: true
 ---
-This demo show how to use the controls api to do something like changing the shape of a polygon.
+This demo shows how to use the controls api to modify the shape of a polygon.

-This is generally harder to grasp because require understanding the internal polygon logic, anchor points and transformations.
+This may be difficult to grasp because it requires understanding internal polygon logic, along with anchor points and transformations.

-In the demo the canvas has zoom and translation, so we are sure our code is generic enough.
+In this demo, we've applied both zoom and translation to the canvas in order to be sure the code is generic enough for many applications.
-The polygon is given some big strokeWidth for the same reason.
+The polygon is given a large strokeWidth for the same reason.

-We have a function that trigger the `edit mode`.
+We have a function that triggers the `edit mode`.
-When we enter in edit mode we create one new control for each polygon point.
+When we enter edit mode, we create one new control for each polygon point.
-To those controls we attach a property, called point index, to remember to which point they are bound to.
+To each control we attach a property called `pointIndex` to remember which point the control is bound to.

-Those controls use their own custom position handler: `polygonPositionHandler`.
-This function look at the pointIndex of the control and return the current canvas position for that particular point.
+These controls use their own custom position handler: `polygonPositionHandler`.
+This function looks at the pointIndex of the control and returns the current canvas position for that particular point.
-In this way interaction and rendering are done.
+In this way interaction and rendering are performed.

-To make the actual control change the current point, we need to write a custom action handler.
+In order for each control to modify its associated point, we need to write a custom action handler.

 Changing a point position is actually easy:
 `fabricObject.points[index].x = number; fabricObject.points[index].y = number;`
-The hard part is handling the object that change dimensions while mantaining the correct position.
+The difficult part is making sure that the object remains in the correct position while the dimensions are changed.

-We need an anchor point.
-We choose to fix the polygon position on the actual position of any point of the points array that is not the one that we are dragging.
+To do this we need an anchor point.
+We choose to fix the polygon position to the actual position of any point in the points array that is not the one being dragged.

-So chosen the point we calculate its actual absolute position:
+Having chosen the point, we calculate its actual absolute position:
 ```
 var absolutePoint = fabric.util.transformPoint({
     x: (fabricObject.points[anchorIndex].x - fabricObject.pathOffset.x),